Eddie Spears

-Edward Spears (born November 29, 1982) is an American actor.
-He is a member of the Kul Wicasa Oyate Lakota (often called "Sioux") Lower Brulé Sioux Tribe of South Dakota.
+Edward Spears (born November 29, 1982) is an Indigenous American actor.
+He is a member of the Kul Wičaša Oyate Lakota from the Lower Brulé Sioux Tribe of South Dakota.

 Early life

-Spears was born in Chamberlain, South Dakota on the Lower Brulé Lakota Sioux Reservation.
+Spears was born in Chamberlain, South Dakota, near the Lower Brulé Indian Reservation.
 He has five brothers and one sister; his older brother Michael is also an actor.
 Spears grew up on the Lower Brulé Indian Reservation until the first grade when his family moved to Pierre, South Dakota.
-After that, his family moved to Aberdeen, South Dakota where he grew up and attended Simmons Middle School and Aberdeen Central High School.
+After that, his family moved to Aberdeen, South Dakota, where he grew up and attended Aberdeen Central High School.

 Career

 Acting

-Spears has been in the spotlight since age ten, starting with his first role in TNT's production of Geronimo, which was shot in Arizona.
+Spears began his acting career at age ten.
+His first role was in TNT's production of Geronimo, which was shot in Arizona.

 Spears has said his most rewarding role to date was Shane Chasing Horse in the 2003 film Dreamkeeper.

-When cast for the lead in the 2004 film Black Cloud (directed by Rick Schroder), he trained for three months with boxing trainer Jimmy Gambia to perfect his boxing skills before filming started.
+When cast for the lead in the 2004 film Black Cloud (directed by Rick Schroder), he trained for three months with boxing trainer Jimmy Gambia before filming started.
 The film is about a Navajo boxer training for the Golden Gloves with the promise of a spot at the Olympics while struggling with the secrets of his family's past.
 One of the scenes was filmed in Las Vegas during the 2003 Golden Gloves National Championship.